Laurie Craker

 Laurence David Craker (1 March 1953 – 16 May 2020) was an English footballer and manager who played as a midfielder.
 As a player, Craker played in the Third Division and the Fourth Division with Watford.

 Early life

 Craker was born in Aylesbury in Buckinghamshire.

 Playing career

 As a player, Craker started his career at Chelsea, but did not make an appearance for the club and left to join Jewish Guild in 1971, where he played for nine months.
 He returned to England, joining Watford in 1972.
 Craker went on to make 66 league appearances for Watford, scoring 4, between 1972 and 1977 in the Third Division and the Fourth Division.
 He suffered multiple injuries while at Watford, including a broken leg.
 Towards the end of his spell at Watford, Craker had a three-month loan spell at Dartford.

 After leaving Watford, Craker joined Hayes in August 1977, where he made 184 appearances, scoring 8, before being released by the club in August 1981.
-Following his release by Hayes, Craker played for Staines Town, Chesham United, Maidenhead United, Northwood and Chalfont St Peter.
+Following his release by Hayes, Craker played for Staines Town and Chesham United, before playing as captain of Maidenhead United in the 1983–84 season.
+He later played for Northwood and Chalfont St Peter.